KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/muhai/README.md

 No.|Quality|Motivation
 ---|-------|----------
 1|Performance|It is crucial to use a single identifier of type INT64, so that the underlying database is capable of processing queries with an acceptable response time.
 2|Usability|One goal is query flexibility, even custom queries may have to be supported, soon.
-Thus keys must be easy to simplify joins.
+Thus keys shall be user-friendly to simplify joins.

 ## Choice of Pattern
 In this scenario we want to apply the **MUHAI Pattern** to _map a list of attributes to a handy identifier that is almost unique by hashing the combination of values_.